srijanxcode/lock-free-event-broker/README.md

 ## Overview
 This project implements a **high-performance, in-memory event broker** in C++ using **lock-free ring buffers**.
-It is designed to demonstrate how **low-latency systems** handle concurrent message passing with predictable performance.
+It demonstrates how **low-latency systems** handle concurrent message passing with predictable performance.

 The goal of this project is **systems-level understanding**, not to build a full-featured distributed messaging platform.